shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Head Assembly
 The Head Assembly will require:
- - an M3 hex screwdriver
+ - a M3 hex screwdriver
- - 8 silver servo horn M3 screws from the motor package
+ - 8x silver servo horn M3 screws from the motor package
- - 2 M3 x 20 mm screws
+ - 2x M3 x 20 mm screws
- - 2 M3 square nuts
+ - 2x M3 square nuts

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.